A guide to the most interesting Spanish food facts you probably didn’t know.

 10. Spanish desserts are often creamy and made with milk

-When it comes to sweeter Spanish food facts, you should know that the Arabic culinary influence made some of their popular desserts very precious.
+When it comes to sweeter Spain facts about food, you should know that the Arabic culinary influence made some of their popular desserts very precious.

 In fact, the best Spanish desserts are also cooked in Morocco.
 Some of the best Hispanic desserts are usually made with milk.

-One of the best examples is the delicious arroz con leche, which is made by boiling rice in milk and seasoning it with sugar and cinnamon.
+One of the best examples is the delicious arroz con leche, made by boiling rice in milk and seasoning it with sugar and cinnamon.

 Apart from rice pudding, you might also want to try leche frita (fried milk), the Spanish flan which can be found in almost every restaurant in Spain.